 There are three types of mirto: mirto rosso, made from the purple berries; mirto bianco, which come from white berries; and a variety of mirto that comes from the leaves.
 Pische concentrates on mirto rosso, which he bottles under the brand Judu.

 While many people make mirto for local or home consumption, there are only a handful of official small producers on the island.
-Each has trade secrets—the type of alcohol used, the proportion of myrtle berries to alcohol, the infusion time, the sweetener.
+Each has its own trade secrets—the type of alcohol used, the proportion of myrtle berries to alcohol, the infusion time, the sweetener.
 But the basic process is the same for all of them.

 Pische starts with berries he buys by the kilo once a year from the raccoglitore, experts who harvest them from November to February in the hills using a special tool.
-He then puts them through a giant fan to separate out the leaves and twigs before infusing them into a 96-proof neutral-grain alcohol.
+He then puts the fruit through a giant fan to separate out the leaves and twigs before infusing them into a 96-proof neutral-grain alcohol.
 For up to 60 days, they sit in special rotating containers, where they’re tested frequently for the right infusion.

-Pische then strains off the liquid, removes the fruit and presses it to extract the pulp, which is mixed back in with the liquid.
+Pische then strains the liquid, removes the fruit and presses it to extract the pulp, which is mixed back in with the liquid.
 He says the pressing is an important step because it determines the strength of the finished product.

 The mixture is allowed to rest for 10 days before it’s put through a special filter that uses flour and silk to remove impurities.
-A complex formula is applied to adjust the level of alcohol—32 to 34 percent—with the addition of a solution of sugar and water.
+A complex formula is then applied to adjust the final level of alcohol—32 to 34 percent—with the addition of a solution of sugar and water.

 The finished mirto has a deep ruby color, herbal and spicy overtones, and a lingering bittersweet finish that leaves a slight burn.
 Finally, it’s bottled and labeled by hand.
 Everything is done on-site with the help of three employees.